8-Day Brooks Peninsula Kayaking Expedition - the BC Kayaking Trip

 8-Day Brooks Peninsula Kayaking - Expedition

-Ready for a full-on immersion in the wild West Coast?
-This sea kayaking expedition, designed for experienced paddlers, was described by Men's Journal as one of "10 Real Adventures for Mere Mortals," alongside other world-class thrills like diving in the Galapagos.
+This classic west coast sea kayaking expedition, designed for experienced paddlers, has been described as one of "10 Real Adventures for Mere Mortals".

 |These trips begin and end from your accommodation in Comox/Courtenay or Campbell River, include van transportation, a scenic boat ride to our Wilderness Retreat Base Camp, and the perfect mix of personal and group time once on the west coast.